Internationales Opernstudio

 Sylwia Salamońska-Bączyk

 Sylwia Salamońska, soprano, studied with Wojciech Maciejowski in Poznań.
-During her studies, she performed roles such as Susanna (Le nozze di Figaro), Donna Anna (Don Giovanni), Lauretta (Gianni Schicchi), and Zosia (Stanisław Moniuszko’s The Spectres).
-In the 2023/24 season, she was part of the Opera Academy Young Talent Development Programme at the Polish National Opera in Warsaw, where she made her debut as First Companion of Dirce in Luigi Cherubini’s Medea.
-She also sang Frasquita (Carmen) at the Baltic Opera in Gdańsk.
-In 2024, she appeared alongside Luca Pisaroni at the “Stars and Rising Stars” Festival in Munich.
-She is a prizewinner of numerous international competitions, including the Halina Słonicka International Singing Competition in Poland (1st prize), the 21st Juventus Canti International Singing Competition in Vráble, Slovakia (3rd prize and special award), the Riccardo Zandonai International Singing Competition in Riva del Garda (finalist), and the Mikuláš Schneider-Trnavský International Singing Competition in Trnava, Slovakia (finalist).
-From the 2024/25 season, Sylwia Salamońska will be a member of the International Opera Studio at the Zurich Opera House.
+During her studies, she performed roles such as Susanna (“Le nozze di Figaro”), Donna Anna (“Don Giovanni”), Lauretta (“Gianni Schicchi”), and Zosia (Stanisław Moniuszko’s “Die Geister”).
+In the 2023/24 season, she was part of the Opera Academy Young Talent Development Programme at the National Opera in Warsaw, where she made her debut as First Attendant of Dirce in Luigi Cherubini’s “Medea.”
+She also sang Frasquita (“Carmen”) at the Baltic Opera in Gdańsk.
+In 2024, she performed alongside Luca Pisaroni at the “Stars and Rising Stars” Festival in Munich.
+She has won numerous international competitions, including first prize at the International Halina Słonicka Singing Competition in Poland, third prize and a special award at the 21st International Juventus Canti Singing Competition in Vrable, Slovakia, and finalist positions at the International Riccardo Zandonai Singing Competition in Riva del Garda and the International Mikuláš Schneider-Trnavský Singing Competition in Trnava, Slovakia.
+Starting from the 2024/25 season, Sylwia Salamońska will be a member of the International Opera Studio at the Zurich Opera House.

 Hänsel und Gretel16 / 20 / 23 / 28 / 30 Nov / 2 / 4 / 11 / 16 / 18 / 21 Dec 2025 / 2 / 24 / 25 / 31 Jan 2026 Tannhäuser21 / 24 / 27 Jun / 2 / 5 / 8 / 11 Jul 2026 Der Rosenkavalier26 Sept / 1 / 5 / 14 / 17 / 21 / 26 Oct 2025 Gala Concert of the International Opera Studio6 Jul 2026